Sewelis (aka. Camelis 2) - a LIS for the Semantic Web

 - A user interface that reconciles faceted search and querying in a consistent way

-- A guided interaction that allows for the step-by-step construction of the most complex queries (including unions, negations, optionals, filters, aggregations)
+- A guided interaction that allows for the step-by-step construction of the most complex queries (including unions, negations, co-references, optionals)

 - No dead-end, and rich feedback at every step for understanding-at-a-glance